Last updated: May 20, 2026

 Peak Health Supabase: account holders have an encrypted copy of their training data in our Supabase project hosted with Supabase in the European Union.
 We retain this data while your account remains active.
 If you delete your account we remove the synchronized copy within 30 days.

-Third-party services: Clerk retains authentication data according to their policies.
+Third-party services: Peak Health retains authentication data in its own infrastructure.
 Sentry stores error reports for approximately 90 days.
 Vercel Analytics stores aggregated metrics without identifying individual users.
 Vercel AI Gateway retains request logs required to operate the model.
-GitHub stores feedback issues until we resolve or delete them.
+Linear stores feedback issues until we resolve or delete them.
+PostHog Cloud EU stores authenticated product analytics events for 12 months.
+When your Peak Health account is deleted we request the corresponding PostHog person to be deleted on a best-effort basis (it does not block the rest of the account-deletion flow).

 Supabase (managed data platform) hosts our synchronized database and storage after you sign in.